 It connects us to our inner, divine essence.
 It transcends religion, generation, and genre.
 And when it's created from the heart, it expresses something fundamental and universal about our place and meaning in this world.

-As an integral part of the service, Sunday's hymns and music - from one of our four choirs or a talented guest musician - are always of the highest musical quality and enhance the sermon's theme.
+As an integral part of the service, Sunday's hymns and music - from our choir, house band, or a talented guest musician - are always of the highest musical quality and enhance the sermon's theme.

-Two Sundays each month, the Adult Choir fills UUCR's services with uplifting and sacred music - from ancient Celtic tunes to American folk music, from religious standards to modern rock.
+One Sundays each month, the UUCR Choir fills our services with uplifting music - from ancient Celtic tunes to American folk music, from religious standards to modern rock.
 Choir rehearsals are lighthearted yet rigorous, which means that our singers have fun and produce some awe-inspiring sound!
-We welcome senior high schoolers and adults of any age and any musical ability, and there are no auditions necessary to join, and you do not need to read music.
-We rehearse weekly on Thursday nights (September - June) from 7:30-9:30 p.m. in the Sanctuary.
+We welcome singers ages 14 and older.
+There are no auditions necessary to join, and you do not need to read music.
+We rehearse weekly on Thursday nights (September - June) from 7:30-8:30 p.m. in the Sanctuary.
 The UUCR Choir is conducted by our Director of Music.

 Sonaria brings the power of the female voice to Sunday services and other UUCR events.
 This women's ensemble performs a variety of more roots-based music.
-We welcome teens and women to rehearse twice a month after the Sunday service from 11:15 a.m. - 12:30 p.m. in Room 44.
+We welcome teens and women to rehearse twice a month during Middle Hour from 10:15 a.m. to 11:00 a.m. in Room 44.
 Sonaria is directed by Cynthia Shires-Thurston.